skypjack/entt/README.md

 ## Performance

-As it stands right now, `EnTT` is just fast enough for my requirements if compared to my first choice (that was already amazingly fast indeed).<br/>
+As it stands right now, `EnTT` is just fast enough for my requirements if compared to my first choice (it was already amazingly fast actually).<br/>
 Here is a comparision between the two (both of them compiled with GCC 7.2.0 on a Dell XPS 13 out of the mid 2014):